Mendi03/Carnitas_Website/README.md

 ### Other Information

 This website was made as a project for myself to build my portfolio and to potentially be used in the future.
+It was designed with Figma, and built with HTML, CSS, and Javascript.
+VS code was my IDE of choice.

 This website does not have payment gateways nor has it been deployed.